JonathanJTang/Checkout-Calculator-Frontend/README.md

 # Checkout Calculator Frontend (React)

-A simple web frontend built with React using Material UI elements, for a checkout calculator designed for stores in Ontario, Canada.
+A simple web frontend built using React with the help of Material UI elements, for a checkout calculator designed for stores in Ontario, Canada.

 This was a 2-week course project done together with İsmail Atadinç (kralgeliy1).